Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 Paris real estate: Half as expensive as London and a third less than New York

-Parisian real estate prices, which currently stand at 9,420 euros/m², will continue to rise, announced the Chambre des notaires de Paris-Île-de-France in its October business review.
+Parisian real estate prices, which currently stand at 9,420 euros/m², will continue to rise, announced the Chambre des notaires de Paris-Île-de-France in a recent business review.

-“According to preliminary contract prices, the price per square meter could exceed 9,600 euros in December 2018 in Paris.
-The annual increase would lower than a year ago (8.7%), but will still exceed 6% for 2018,” the review outlines.
+Though final figures won’t be available for awhile, “According to market data, the price per square meter could exceed 9,600 euros in December 2018 in Paris.
+The annual increase would be lower than a year ago (8.7%), but could still exceed 6% for 2018, when all the data is in and analyzed.” the review outlines.

 Economic analysis firm Xerfi wonders whether, as far as real estate is concerned, Paris has become too expensive for its own good, touting prices that are too exorbitant in comparison with other similar cities.
 The price per square meter is 2.5 times more expensive than in Lyon, and four times more expensive than in Marseille, two of France’s largest cities.
 “Paris is [also] the least affordable city in continental Europe in relation to the income of its inhabitants,” says Alexandre Mirlicourtois of Xerfi.
 The median net income of a single person “in Paris is about 2,200 euros per month,” compared to the minimum price of a two-room apartment, which ranges from 300,000 to 400,000 euros depending on the neighborhood.